5/11/2020

 Stephen Bird

-Once my questions have been addressed, I just wanted to go into tax in a little more detail.
+Most of my questions have been addressed.
+I just wanted to go into tax in a little more detail.
 I think the change in guidance in terms of the tax is about a net improvement of around 18 cents a share.
 And I wonder if you could just give a little color around what the changes were.
 I guess I see an IRS settlement and SOC-based comp.
 Could you sort of explain what the changes were in a little more detail?

 speaker